jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

 ### 239 Demanding with intent to steal, etc
 (1) Every one is liable to imprisonment for a term not exceeding 14 years who, without claim of right, by force or with any threat, compels any person to execute, make, accept, endorse, alter, or destroy any document capable of conferring a pecuniary advantage with intent to obtain any benefit.
 (2) Every one is liable to imprisonment for a term not exceeding 7 years who, with menaces or by any threat, demands any property from any persons with intent to steal it.

+**Goods that facilitate commission of crimes involving dishonesty**

+### 239A Designing, manufacturing, or adapting goods with intent to facilitate commission of crimes involving dishonesty
+Every person is liable to imprisonment for a term not exceeding 3 years who designs, manufactures, or adapts goods with intent to facilitate the commission of a crime involving dishonesty.

+### 239B Possessing, selling, disposing of, or procuring goods designed, manufactured, or adapted with intent to facilitate commission of crimes involving dishonesty
+Every person is liable to imprisonment for a term not exceeding 3 years who, without lawful authority or excuse, possesses, sells, disposes of, or procures any goods designed, manufactured, or adapted to facilitate the commission of a crime involving dishonesty, with intent to use, or to enable another person to use, the goods to facilitate the commission of a crime involving dishonesty.

+### 239C Possessing goods capable of being used to facilitate crimes involving dishonesty with intent to facilitate commission of those offences
+Every person is liable to imprisonment for a term not exceeding 3 years who, without lawful authority or excuse, possesses any goods capable of being used to facilitate the commission of a crime involving dishonesty (other than those specified in sections 227, 233, and 264) with intent to use the goods to facilitate the commission of that offence.

 **Crimes involving deceit**